By Dr. Steven Gershman, DPM

 Valve incompetence can occur due to the following reasons:

-- • from standing in one place for many hours
+- Standing in one place for many hours

-- • from sitting with the feet down on the floor for many hours
+- Sitting with the feet down on the floor for many hours

-- • from varicose veins which in many cases is a genetic weakness in the valves
+- Varicose veins which in many cases is a genetic weakness in the valves

 Regardless of the cause, as the valves in the legs become incompetent, the blood pools and causes swelling which puts pressure on the veins dilating them and further hindering the valves from working efficiently leading to more swelling.
 It is a vicious cycle.